VictoriaDhmn/MT_Download/README.md

-Purpose: download storyline and/or waypoint data from MT platform.
+Purpose: download storyline and/or waypoint data from MotionTag platform.
 Optional: process data and upload to a PostgreSQL database.<br/><br/>
 Python Jupyter Notebook.
 Follow the instructions labelled with 'TODO'

 ## Overview: